chemicoPy/MACD-RSI-STOCHASTIC-strategy/README.md

 3. Matplotlib
 4. Requests
 5. investpy
-6. Nsetools

 NB:
-Switch branches to see each of US and India

 # MACD-RSI-STOCHASTIC-strategy
 Trading strategy using indicators - MACD, RSI (Relative Strength Index) &; Stochastic oscillator ; taking advantage of a real-time data grabbing from a trusted free leading enterprise sources for mission-critical financial applications through their API and library